Lisa Hall Brownell

 I do feel compelled to mention my discomfort with one of Bender’s poem, “The Portrait My Mother Made,” (archetype, The Strongest Woman) dedicated to Mamie Till-Mobley and written in Emmett Till’s ghost-voice.
 This image troubled me:

-Cradled by silt I came out clean as cotton from the gin released
+Cradled by silt I came out

 Is that image one the murdered Till would have used?
 Coming from Chicago as he did and having been raised by a woman who herself left the South as a very young child, it would not likely have been a natural linguistic reference point of his.
 More importantly, the cotton gin was the invention that solidified chattel slavery in the South by making large-scale cotton production profitable.
 In a way, it was contributory to Till’s murder.
 Placing the image of ginned cotton in Emmett Till’s mouth struck me as a questionable choice.